Ω-consistent theory: Consistent, ω-inconsistent theories

 Write PA for the theory Peano arithmetic, and Con(PA) for the statement of arithmetic that formalizes the claim "PA is consistent".
-Con(PA) could be of the form "For every natural number n, n is not the Gödel number of a proof from PA that 0=1".
-(This formulation uses 0=1 instead of a direct contradiction; that gives the same result, because PA certainly proves ¬0=1, so if it proved 0=1 as well we would have a contradiction, and on the other hand, if PA proves a contradiction, then it proves anything, including 0=1.)
+Con(PA) could be of the form "No natural number n is the Gödel number of a proof in PA that 0=1".
+Now, the consistency of PA implies the consistency of PA + ¬Con(PA).
+Indeed, if PA + ¬Con(PA) was inconsistent, then PA alone would prove ¬Con(PA)→0=1, and a reductio ad absurdum in PA would produce a proof of Con(PA).
+By Gödel's second incompleteness theorem, PA would be inconsistent.

-Now, assuming PA is really consistent, it follows that PA + ¬Con(PA) is also consistent, for if it were not, then PA would prove Con(PA) (reductio), contradicting Gödel's second incompleteness theorem.
-However, PA + ¬Con(PA) is not ω-consistent.
-This is because, for any particular natural number n, PA + ¬Con(PA) proves that n is not the Gödel number of a proof that 0=1 (PA itself proves that fact; the extra assumption ¬Con(PA) is not needed).
+Therefore, assuming that PA is consistent, PA + ¬Con(PA) is consistent too.
+However, it would not be ω-consistent.
+This is because, for any particular n, PA, and hence PA + ¬Con(PA), proves that n is not the Gödel number of a proof that 0=1.
 However, PA + ¬Con(PA) proves that, for some natural number n, n is the Gödel number of such a proof (this is just a direct restatement of the claim ¬Con(PA)).

 In this example, the axiom ¬Con(PA) is Σ1, hence the system PA + ¬Con(PA) is in fact Σ1-unsound, not just ω-inconsistent.